davidclaveau/lighthouse-web-notes/Week_2/Day_2/Asynchronous_Javascript.md

 ```

 * Now we have things happening as scheduled, they're still occuring all at once
-  * setTimeout() is pretty quick to process the timeout requests
+  * setTimeout() is pretty quick to process the timeout requests so it just all flies out to the console immediately

 ## Setting another parameter to call the next function